Harvard-DCE-CSCIE3/coursetools/README.md

 # coursetools

 This is a proof-of-concept project exploring some tools for monitoring, managing, and updating Canvas courses using the Canvas API.
+This is the result of an academic project, not intended to be a finished product.

+The project may be running a demo instance at https://apps.learningapi.com

 ## Installing and Running Coursetools
 Coursetools can be installed on any computer that has NodeJS installed.
 The Github project includes both the server- and client-side source code, as well as a prebuilt React runtime which can be served from the NodeJS/Express server.